kcech/sentilo-docs-test/docs/setup.rst

 more information about them in the `Integrations <./integrations.html#agents>`__ section of our documentation.

-The *buildSentilo* script build also all agents.
+The *buildSentilo* script builds also all agents.
 If you decide to install some of them, you just have to copy the contents of the appassembler directory to the path you want the agent to be installed.